tranchikhang/ckhang/content/blog/2020/composition-over-inheritance.md

 $wizard = new Wizard();
 $wizard->attack();
 ```
 Result:
 ```cmd
 Melee attack
 Magic attack
 ```
 First you have `BaseClass`, which is an abstract class.
-Then Warrior and Wizard inherit BaseClass, and implement different action in `attack`.
+Then Warrior and Wizard inherit BaseClass, and implement different actions in `attack`.
 This looks sensible and follows a textbook intro to OOP.

 OK, you want to update your game (new DLC!).
 The Warrior now can block (but cannot heal) and the Wizard can heal (but cannot block).